Ballipadu, Attili

-Ballipadu is a village in Attili mandalam, West Godavari district in the state of Andhra Pradesh in India.
+Ballipadu is a village in Attili mandal, West Godavari district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, Ballipadu has a population of 4116 of which 2091 are males while 2025 are females.
 The average sex ratio of Ballipadu village is 968.
 The child population is 384, which makes up 9.33% of the total population of the village, with sex ratio 1010, significantly higher than state average.
 In 2011, the literacy rate of Ballipadu village was 73.29% when compared to 67.02% of Andhra Pradesh.

 Administration

 As per Panchyati Raaj Act, Ballipadu is governed by sarpanch or village head.